suoapvs/AD_Sensors/README.md

 	/**
 		If you want to invert a sensor signal:
+		INVERT_SIGNAL:
-		INVERT_SIGNAL = true - invert a signal;
+			true - invert a signal;
-		INVERT_SIGNAL = false - not invert a signal.
+			false - not invert a signal.
 	*/
 	DigitalSensor sensor(DIGITAL_PIN, INVERT_SIGNAL);